Green Bin and Green Cart organics programs

 The only plastic bags that are acceptable are certified compostable plastic.
 Check out our tips for buying certified compostable plastic liner bags.

-Empty food into the green bin, rinse containers, and then place into your blue box.
+Empty food into the green bin, rinse containers, and then place loose into your blue box.

 Collection staff must not be exposed to pet waste.
-Please wrap pet waste in newspaper or paper bags before placing it in your green bin.
-For more information about handling pet waste, check out our flyer.
+Please put pet waste in paper bags before placing it in your green bin.
+For more information about handling pet waste, check our flyer.

 Only place cold ashes and cold charcoal in the green bin.
-Please bury between layers of food waste so the driver is not exposed to dust.
+Bury these between layers of food waste so collection staff is not exposed to dust.

 Only Region-issued green bins should be set out for Green Bin program collection.
 Kitchen containers, paper liner bags and other containers will not be emptied.